urooj-shah/lab5-60300832-mri/README.md

       --resource-group rg-60300832 \
       --feature-store-name featurestore60300832
     ```
-    can i just mention here how it look 40 business days to find the write command for this and how many variations of feature-store-entity create i tried like i had the whole documentation page open trynna get this rigth.
+    can i just mention here how it look 40 business days to find the right command for this and how many variations of feature-store-entity create i tried like i had the whole documentation page open trynna get this rigth.
 2) The Feature Set (points to Phase 2 parquet):
     ```
     az ml feature-set create \